9 Outrageous Words That Are Said Every Day In Australia It's a different world, Down Under. You have been warned. NSFW (obviously).

 "Well now, young Stacy is rather promiscuous.
 I've seen her down at the milk bar with several different gentlemen just this week."

-The exact origin and definition of ‘wog’ is still unclear.
-Some claim it to be a derivative of the term ‘gollywog’ however most now believe it to be an acronym for ‘Western Oriented/Oriental Gentlemen.’
-Originally, the term was used in a derogative manner but now the subcultures of Australia have seemed to adopt it into their vernacular, resulting in popular Australian films such as Wog Boy
+The exact origin and definition of "wog" is still unclear.
+Originally, the term was used in a derogative manner but now the subcultures of Australia seem to have adopted it into their vernacular, resulting in popular Australian films such as

 "Dude I love tabouli."